eronka/culero-api/README.md

 # Culero

+Why we care about culero?
+We passionatly beleive that as world citizens, we are all public figures & need to be help hold each other accountable for our words, thoughts & deeds.
+Culero is the public forum for people to express their opinions & share their experiences.
+Together we can create a better world.

 Thanks to the open source community for your contribution.
 I am absolutely loving witnessing the project grows by the community and looking forward to seeing the evolution we can make to the project

 ## Join our community